Our Services

 Helpful Resources

-PTSD is a treatable medical condition that can develop after trauma; an overactive amygdala, a hippocampus that does not file the memory as past, and a less calming prefrontal cortex keep the brain stuck in survival mode, leading to intrusive memories, avoidance, mood changes, and hyperarousal that last longer than a month and disrupt life.
+PTSD is a treatable medical condition that can develop after trauma.
+When the amygdala becomes overactive, the hippocampus fails to file memories as past, and the prefrontal cortex struggles to calm the system, the brain stays stuck in survival mode.
+This causes intrusive memories, avoidance, mood changes, and hyperarousal lasting more than a month and disrupting daily life.

-Next steps include seeing a primary care clinician or trauma-informed therapist, using first-line trauma-focused therapies like CBT, CPT, Prolonged Exposure, or EMDR, and when appropriate medications such as SSRIs or SNRIs and prazosin for nightmares, with urgent care needed for thoughts of self harm or inability to function.
-There are several factors to consider, and important details that can shape your plan, so see the full guidance below.
+Effective next steps include seeing a primary care clinician or trauma-informed therapist and starting first-line trauma-focused therapies such as CBT, CPT, Prolonged Exposure, or EMDR.
+When appropriate, medications like SSRIs, SNRIs, or prazosin (for nightmares) may help.
+Seek urgent care for thoughts of self-harm or inability to function.

 Post-Traumatic Stress Disorder (PTSD) is a mental health condition that can develop after someone experiences or witnesses a traumatic event.
 Trauma can include serious accidents, physical or sexual assault, military combat, natural disasters, sudden loss, or other life-threatening or deeply distressing events.